-Feeding your wool producing rabbits is not always as easy as going to your local pet store and picking up a bag of rabbit pellets.
+Feeding your wool-producing rabbits is not always as easy as going to your local pet store and picking up a bag of rabbit pellets.
 Because Angoras are constantly producing silky soft wool they need a diet higher in protein than your average rabbit.
-They also need plenty of fresh greens & hay to keep excess wool from building up in their intestines in a deadly condition known as wool block & GI stasis (click here to read more!).
+They also need plenty of fresh greens & hay to keep excess wool from building up in their intestines.
+Wool in the intestines can cause a deadly condition known as wool block or could cause a shutdown of the intestinal system with GI stasis (click here to read more!).
 So what should you feed your wool rabbits to keep them healthy?

-Of course having fresh water available at all times is just as important as quality food.
-Your rabbit should never be without clean water, especially in the hot summer months when woolly Angoras can die from heat stroke.
+Of course, having fresh water available at all times is just as important as quality food.
+Your rabbit should never be without clean water, especially in the hot summer months.
 The water is needed not only to quench thirst but it helps regulate body temperature.
 Hanging water bottles are a better choice for wool rabbits than a water dish or crock.
 The water stays cleaner in a hanging bottle and keeps the rabbit from getting their fur wet and matted.